ruimalheiro/training-custom-llama/README.md

     - **NOTE**: Both `load_pretrain_dataset` and `load_instruct_dataset` expect the dataset structure to be in a particular format and should be modified as necessary.
 (E.g.: If using different datasets).
 For example the instruct dataset expects the chat format.
     All the target paths can be modified in the .env file.
 (Check config.py for more details.)

-- (OPTIONAL) Setup your Weights and Bias API key:
+- (OPTIONAL) Setup your Weights & Biases API key:
   - Set `WANDB_API_KEY` environment variable if you want to log the progress there.

-- **NOTE:** For some scenarios you might need to also pass your HuggingFace API token `HF_TOKEN`.
+- **NOTE:** For some scenarios you might need to also pass your Hugging Face API token `HF_TOKEN`.
 E.g.: If performing knowledge distillation and the teacher model requires access permissions.

 ## Configuring & Running Training:
 The project expects a `.env` file to be created.
 Check `.env.example` and use it as a template.